 Alaska Travel Tips

-- The days tend to be long in Alaska in summer, giving you plenty of time to enjoy the area, and drive around.
+- The days tend to last long in Alaska in summer, giving you plenty of time to enjoy the area and drive around.
 However, note that it will disorientate you, as it will be 9 pm or 10 pm when you think it’s 5 pm.
+Any Alaska summer itinerary makes for neverending days!

-- Mosquitoes in Alaska are infamous, and not a legend!
+- Mosquitoes in Alaska are infamous and not a legend!
 Bring strong mosquito repellent.
-A face mosquito net will come in handy, especially in the Denali area
+A head mosquito net will come in handy, especially in the Denali area.

-- Weather change rapidly - again, not a myth.
+- Weather changes rapidly - again, not a myth.
 You can experience 4-seasons in one day.
 So layer up.

-- Do not feed animals and please, please watch for bear safety measures.
-Not only for your safety of course but also for the bears and other wild animals.
-They will smell your garbage bags, your snacks, and leftover.
+- Do not feed animals, and please, please watch for bear safety measures.
+Not only for your safety, of course, but also for the bears and other wild animals.
+They will smell your garbage bags, your snacks, and any leftover.
 The closer they come to human food and human interaction, the less scared they are, and thus the more likely attacks from the animals to the humans.
 When this happens, the animals will pay for human carelessness.
-Rangers and wildlife service might decide to kill the animals to prevent further attacks.
-So please please, pack it out, pack it tight, and leave the wild animals be wild.
+Rangers and wildlife services might decide to kill the animals to prevent further attacks.
+So please, please, pack it out, pack it tight, and leave the wild animals be wild.

 Stay tuned for more adventures